If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 U.S. history provides many similar examples, from the Los Angeles violence following the acquittal of the police officers who beat Rodney King to the riots that erupted following the assassination of the Rev. Martin Luther King Jr.

-One of the most dramatic examples came after King’s death in Memphis on April 4, 1968.
+It commemorates one of the most dramatic moments after King’s death in Memphis on April 4, 1968.
 In those first shocking hours, Presidential candidate Robert F. Kennedy gave what has been called one of the most important speeches of the 20th century, acknowledging the pain of the Black community, yet offering hope and calling for justice.

 Political and community leaders trying to restore calm and offer vision today could learn much from studying it.